TomiwaAribisala-git/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Dealing With Configuration Drift

 ### What happens if one lose the statefile?
-If you lose your statefile, you most likely have to tear down your cloud infrastructure manually
+If you lose your statefile, you most likely have to tear down your cloud infrastructure manually.

-You can use `terraform import` but it won't cover all your cloud resources; You need to check the terraform providers documentation for which resources support `terraform import`
+You can use `terraform import` but it won't cover all your cloud resources; You need to check the terraform providers documentation for which resources support `terraform import`.

+You can also use `terraform apply -refresh-only` to adjust your state file to the clickops done manually via the console.

 ### Fix Missing Resources with Terraform Import
 [Terraform Import](https://developer.hashicorp.com/terraform/cli/import)